xoofx/UnityNuGet/readme.md

 > WARNING: If you are encountering weird compilation errors with UnityNuGet and you have been using UnityNuGet already,
 > it could be that we have updated packages on the server, and in that case, you need to clear the cache containing
-> all Unity NPM packages downloaded from the `unitynuget-registry.azurewebsites.net` registry.
+> all Unity NPM packages downloaded from the registry.
-> On Windows, this cache is located at: `%localappdata%\Unity\cache\npm\unitynuget-registry.azurewebsites.net`
+> On Windows, this cache by default is located at: `%LOCALAPPDATA%\Unity\cache\npm`
 >
 > Cache locations by OS: <https://docs.unity3d.com/Manual/upm-cache.html>